 In ‘Sherpa’ and all it embodies I can see my fulfilment factors – Movement, Stillness, Wonder – playing out.
-At the same time, it introduces an intent to work hard this year – at my business, at relationships, at the vision I have for my future.
+At the same time, it introduces an intent to work hard this year – in my paid work and my business, at relationships, at the vision I have for my future.
 Like climbing a mountain, each step counts in service of the summit; and it’s an alchemy of self-belief and effort that gets you there, especially when those steps are hard.

 There is a link between the Sherpas’ Tibetan and Himalayan homeland and their Buddhist traditions, and my Reiki lineage, yoga philosophy and practice, and my personal beliefs, values and spirituality.
 This year I will continue to deepen my knowledge, experience and practice of all of this, coming more fully into myself and my calling to share it all with others through my business and life.
 Learning more about the Sherpa people may be a way to connect all these dots.

 Guided by the 'Sherpa' I will:

 Cultivate clearer conviction in myself, my skills and knowledge; and put my faith in them as well as the universe’s grand plan

 Be content in myself yet continuing the work of growing, learning and giving